ycemsubakan/speechbrain-1/recipes/ESC50/classification/README.md

 - *The training script for the conv2d-based model:* This script trains an simple convolutional classifier on the ESC50 dataset.
 To run this, you can use the command `python train_classifier.py hparams/conv2d_v2classifier_16k.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in `update link`.

 Note that:
   - the recipe automatically downloads the ESC50 dataset.
-You only need to specify the path to which you would like to download it.
+You only need to specify the path to which you would like to download it;
   - all of the necessary models are downloaded automatically for each training script.

 # **About SpeechBrain**